chriswongwk/SQLHandsON/SQLLAB01/sqllab01.rst

 Driver create is to generate the script for testing and setup “how long we need to test and rampup time” .
 Here are steps -

-a.
-In the Benchmark pane, expand the Driver Script section and double-click Options
+1. In the Benchmark pane, expand the Driver Script section and double-click Options

-b.
-Configure the SQL Server hostname, IP, login, password, and database name to match the environment.
+2. Configure the SQL Server hostname, IP, login, password, and database name to match the environment.
 In this case, use the same settings used when creating the database.

-c.
-Select the Timed Test Driver script and select the Checkpoint when complete.
+3. Select the Timed Test Driver script and select the Checkpoint when complete.

-d.
-To ensure a realistic workload, use five Minutes of Rampup Time and 10 Minutes for Test Duration.
+4. To ensure a realistic workload, use five Minutes of Rampup Time and 10 Minutes for Test Duration.

-e.
-Once all settings are configured, click OK to exit the menu
+5. Once all settings are configured, click OK to exit the menu

 .. figure:: images/sql05.png

 Note - If you need to run a test with SQL 2008, use SQL Server Native Client 10.0.

-f.
-Next, double-click Load in the Driver Script section of the Benchmark pane to activate the driver script (see the figure below)
+6. Next, double-click Load in the Driver Script section of the Benchmark pane to activate the driver script (see the figure below)

-g.
-Load the driver Script
+7. Load the driver Script

 .. figure:: images/sql06.png